Skip links

 Marketing Strategies

-• Daily Deals: Groupon have limited-time daily deals, consumers can purchase before the offer expires.
+• Daily Deals: Groupon has limited-time daily deals, consumers can purchase before the offer expires.

 • Exclusive Promotions: Collaborating with local businesses for exclusive deals creates hurry among users.